danbev/learning-wasi/README.md

 supports Wasi, in our case we are using clang from wasi-sdk which uses wasi-libc.
 If we think about this it makes sense that we have different libc libraries for different environments.
-The make target that compiles readdir.c into an executable is using the GNU libc library, and the target that compile into a wasm module will use wasi-libc.
+The make target that compiles readdir.c into an executable is using the GNU libc library, and the target that compiles into a wasm module will use wasi-libc.

 So, the call to `readdir` which we know is declared in `dirent.h` but is not